karlstolley/wsi/syllabus/_projects/project-04.md

 preview: false
 goals:
   - Quickly revise a system’s core functionality and features to ready an initial public release.
-  - >
-    Learn to automate deployment using a method like CI or CD to safeguard its uptime and availability.
   - Monitor your system in production.
 requirements:
   - >